mibur1/psy112/book/2_models/1_Model_selection.md

 print(f"   Feature names   : {sfs_forward.k_feature_names_}")
 ```

-You can see we ended up with the same three predictors as in best subset selection: `CWalks`, `Hits`, `Errors`, `HmRun`.
+You can see we ended up with the same three predictors as in best subset selection: `CWalks`, `Hits`, `HmRun`.
 However, this is not necessarily always the case — best subset and stepwise selection can, and often do, lead to different results.
 In our case we only had a small number of predictors, which makes it more likely to end up with the same subset.

 ### Backward Stepwise Selection